TheShinyBunny/Hurricane/README.md

 The `success` and `fail` messages can include the returned value with the `${result}` pattern, and can include any parameter value with an [access expression](#access-expressions).

+### `@Requirement`

+This annotation can define a requirement that needs to be met in order to allow execution of the command.
+The `value()` property should get a class implementing `Requirement.Callback` with the `boolean check(CommandSender sender)` method.
+This check is run every time before the command is executed and returning `false` will prevent it from going any further.

 ## Parameter Annotation Adapters

 These annotations are used on parameters in a method command.
 They can modify the registration process, and the value parsed from the input.